ted.neward@newardassociates.com | Blog: http://blogs.newardassociates.com | Github: tedneward | LinkedIn: tedneward

 Practitioners can't gather/provide feedback on the concept or language

-talk about new features in their current language
+they cram new features in their current language

 or argue about whose mainstream language is best